arras-energy/gridlabd/docs/Module/Pypower.md

 will be called when the simulation is initialized.
 Note that many `gridlabd` module functions are not available until after initialization is completed.

+In addition, the following event handlers are supported:

+* `on_precommit(dict:data) --> int`: Called when the clock advances before the main solver is called.

+* `on_sync(dict:data) --> int`: Called each time the main solver is called.

+* `on_commit(dict:data) --> int`: Called after the last time the main solver is called.

+* `on_term() --> None`: Called when the simulation is done.

 Any `load`, `powerplant`, and `relay` object may specify a `controller` property.
 When this property is defined, the corresponding controller function will be called if it is defined in the `controllers` module.
+The return value is a unix timestamp in seconds of epoch indicating the time of the next event, if any.
+Otherwise, it should return `gridlabd.NEVER` or `gridlabd.INVALID` to indicate an error.

 Controller functions use the following call/return prototype